ndiadedev/Mobile-Web-Specialist-App/README.md

 # Testing PWA and Offline-First concepts with indexDB storage

-Onece you run the MWS-Group-9 App explore and navigate through the pages After that turn off you internet connection be totally offline `MWS-Group-9 App` will serve you as you want
+Onece you run the MWS-Group-9 App explore and navigate through the pages After that turn off you local server with  `ctrl+c` combination keyboard to be totally offline and you will notice `MWS-Group-9 App` will serve you as you want

 # Building strategies